philippeitis/cpsc312-project/CLI_USAGE.md

-# CLI Overview
+# Overview
-This program provides a REPL, which can be initialized by running `swipl main.pl`:
+This project provides a REPL, which can be initialized by running `swipl main.pl`:
 ```console
 user:~/cpsc312-project/prolog$ swipl main.pl
 >>>